CVE-Hunters/vulDB/tutorial.md

 Indico	GitHub /VulnDB	~7 dias
 Mautic	GitHub	Variável

-# CVE-Hunters Publiched CVE

 🇺🇸 English

 This is the repository of Proof of Concepts (PoCs) from the CVE Hunters group.
-If you're part of the group and want to see the full process manual, [click here](/tutorial.md).
+If you're part of the group and want to see the full process manual, click here.

 We are currently collaborating with the following projects listed below.
 ⚠️ Please pay attention to the appropriate disclosure channels for each one.